 Q: Can I buy a mobile home with a VA loan?

 A: Mobile homes can be purchased with VA loans.
 But buyers need to be prepared for challenges when considering a mobile home purchase.
 These homes must meet strict criteria to garner approval, and finding a lender for a manufactured home purchase can be tough.
 Some lenders shy away from issuing loans on manufactured homes, and some will flat out refuse.
+Veterans United does make VA loans for manufactured housing in certain cases.

 Photo courtesy of Highways Agency